This article is part of a larger series on Retail Management.

 - Transparency: Red Stag’s operational transparency is very high—the software provides visibility into each order as it moves through the fulfillment process and allows you to track shipping with every carrier.

-- Billing: Unfortunately the company’s billing transparency is not very user-friendly.
-As compared to companies like ShipBob that have a detailed billing report available daily and itemized down to the individual process, Red Stag only provides itemized invoices upon request.
+- Billing: Unfortunately, the company’s billing transparency is not very user-friendly.
+As compared to companies like ShipBob, which have a detailed billing report available daily and itemized down to the individual process, Red Stag only provides itemized invoices upon request.

 Moreover, the act of preparing itemized invoices is charged at a “special projects” rate.
 Thankfully, the company has a “No Hidden Fees” guarantee and a crystal-clear pricing structure.